anandaworldwide/ananda-library-chatbot/docs/file-structure.md

         └── ananda-ai-chatbot/    # A WordPress plugin for the Ananda AI Chatbot.
             ├── assets/           # CSS and JS assets for the plugin.
             ├── *.php             # PHP files for the plugin logic.
-            └── composer.json     # PHP dependencies for the plugin.
 ```

 ## Key Root Files